Amanda Dennis, DrPH, MBE (she/her)

 (eastern time zone)

 Since joining the Society of Family Planning in 2018, Jenny spends her days tackling the puzzle of how to align financial and organizational resources with rigorous and thoughtful science in a way that assures the most impactful results.
 “There are a million small but critical choices that go into moving research from an interesting question to an actionable plan to meaningful results.
 As a grantmaking organization, the trick is to figure how we support scholars making these choices, with the end goal of just and equitable abortion and contraception in mind” she says.
-Jenny earned a Bachelor of Arts from Wellesley College, where she later served as a Visiting Lecturer in the Department of Women’s and Gender Studies.
+Jenny earned a Bachelor of Arts from Wellesley College, where she later served as a Lecturer in the Department of Women’s and Gender Studies (2018 to 2024).
 She also holds a Doctorate of Science in Social and Behavioral Sciences and a Master of Science in Society, Human Development and Health, both from the Harvard T.H.
 Chan School of Public Health.
 Her dissertation focused on qualitatively and quantitatively exploring the intersection of place and individual attributes on access to reproductive health services in rural communities in Central Appalachia.
 Her research has been published in Social Science and Medicine, Perspectives on Sexual and Reproductive Health, Reproductive Health Matters, Women’s Health Issues, and the Journal of Maternal and Child Health.
 Jenny spent over ten years as the Deputy Director at Provide, a national nonprofit focused on training health and social service providers to meet the needs of patients with unintended pregnancies, including abortion care.
 Jenny has also served as a Fellow in the 2012-2013 National Council for Research on Women-Amex Fellowship, a program dedicated to developing women leaders in the nonprofit sector.
 Contact Jenny at JOdonnell@SocietyFP.org, 866.584.6758, ext.
 407.

 (eastern time zone)